atila-gh/Uranus-IDE/Readme.md

 ### Python Script Editor
 This module provides a dedicated Python editor and console inside Uranus IDE.
-It can display and edit `.py` files, run them in an integrated IPython kernel, and show outputs interactively.
+It can display and edit `.py` files, run them in Python kernel.
-Additional features include find/replace, notebook export, console toggling, and detachable window support.